tableflip/footballbot-workshop/problems/power-on-self-test/problem.md

 Turn on an LED attached to pin 13

+* Install the drivers necessary to talk to your board
-* Install the footballbot sketch using the Arduino IDE
+* Upload the footballbot sketch using the Arduino IDE
 * Create a directory for your answers and `cd` into it
 * Get footballbot from npm: `npm install footballbot`
 * Add a file for your solution (e.g. 01-power-on-self-test.js)
 * When the board is ready, turn the **LED** at pin 13 on `this.digitalWrite(13, this.HIGH)`

-## Install the footballbot sketch
+## Install the mini driver drivers

-Installing the footballbot sketch allows you to talk to your board from NodeJS.
+In order to connect to your board, you will need to install a driver.

 * Download and install the `CP210x USB to UART Bridge VCP` drivers:

 > http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx

+## Upload the footballbot sketch

+Installing the footballbot sketch allows you to talk to your board from NodeJS.

 * Download the IDE